-My Teenage Classes are very similar to my adult Vinyasa Yoga class but less intense, the emphasis is definitely light hearted, friendly and fun.
+My Teenage Classes are very similar to my adult Yoga classes and the emphasis is definitely light hearted, friendly and fun.
 I sometimes use games and themes such as energy, balance or letters of the alphabet to bring a different angle to the class.
 We always start with a warm up often to music, followed by some flowing sequences and then a relaxation and meditation.
 Throughout the class I talk them through the postures to get good accuracy and educating them in the names, areas of the body that they benefit and general yoga philosophy.
-I encouraging an attitude of awareness and self care and ways to start incorporating yoga into their every day lives.
+I encouraging an attitude of deeper self awareness and self care and ways to start incorporating yoga into their every day lives.

 Yoga and mindfulness practices can dramatically reduce these stresses in a gentle, non competitive environment, create good self esteem and compassion for themselves and others.
 It gives them space to reflect and make healthy life choices.
 All Teenagers, whether ‘sporty’ or not, benefit from the physical benefits of a strong, flexible body and raised vitality as well as becoming better equipped to deal with problems in life.
 They are also able to concentrate more in class and sleep better – the average teenager requires at least 9 hours a night for their bodies and brains to function properly – they should also be encouraged to turn all screens off an hour before bed – a hard task to achieve I know only too well!